MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 Explaining _why_ you might choose to use NGINX is a topic too expansive for this post, so I'm just going to stick to explaining how it works.

-First, I'd like to establish that NGINX is completely separate program to your Django app.
+NGINX is completely separate program to your Django app.
-NGINX is running inside its own process, while Django is running inside a WSGI server process, such as Gunicorn.
+It is running inside its own process, while Django is running inside a WSGI server process, such as Gunicorn.
 In this post I will sometimes refer to Gunicorn and Django interchangeably.

 ![nginx as a separate process]({attach}/img/nginx-separate-process.png)

-All requests that hit your Django app have to go through NGINX first.
+All HTTP requests that hit your Django app have to go through NGINX first.

 ![nginx proxy]({attach}/img/nginx-proxy.png)